Your Guide to 20 Maine Small Businesses Focused on Community and Inclusivity

 Erin Flett is a textile designer based in Gorham.
 She creates beautiful, hand-printed textiles that are both stylish and functional.
 Her designs are inspired by the natural beauty of Maine, with bold colors and patterns that are sure to make a statement in any home.

-Written by Alison Swiggard, MS, RDN, LD, dietitian at CV Wellbeing
+Written by Alison Swiggard, MS, RDN, LD, Registered Dietitian Nutritionist at CV Wellbeing